 **Play! – one of the best quotes from George Bernard Shaw is ‘We don’t stop playing because we get old, we get old because we stop playing’ – having fun, playing catch or a board game can really lighten the spirit.
-So if you’ve got a couple of kids around, leave the washing up, turn off the TV and play a good old fashioned board game or get out in the sunshine.
+So if you’ve got a couple of kids around, leave the washing up, turn off the TV and play a good old fashioned board game or go out to play in the sunshine!

 The bottom line is that if you’re aware of your thought patterns you can consciously switch on your triggers.
 They won’t come bounding into view just because you feel a bit low… remember, you are worthy of joy and happiness and those pesky negative thoughts that keep on rolling in uninvited don’t have to control your feelings.

 **Create a vision board if you don’t have one – or refresh the old one

 **Choose some uplifting quotes you love and post where you can see them